Lead Generation Glossary: 100 Terms You Ought To Know

 A/B testing is done to test two or more versions of the same webpage to determine which version performs better.
 As a matter of fact, it helps to understand the effectiveness of changes in design or content of web pages by comparing the performance of multiple versions.

-AIDA is an acronym for Awareness, Interest, Desire, and Action.
+Next up in the lead generation glossary is AIDA – an acronym for Awareness, Interest, Desire, and Action.
 The AIDA model represents the cognitive stages an individual goes through in the buying process.

 - Awareness: It is to do with creating brand awareness and drawing the attention of people.